 A unique history podcast

-In late 2018 I started a new podcast in partnership with the excellent History Today magazine.
-It’s called Travels Through Time and revolves around a very simple idea that I’d had a few years before.
+In late 2018 I started a new podcast called Travels Through Time.
+It revolves around a very simple idea that I’d had a few years before.
 The idea is really a question: if you could travel back in time, what year would you like to visit?

 I thought that if I put this simple question to the best historians that I could find, they might have some lively answers for me.
 It turns out that they did.
 Sir Michael Palin went first and picked 1841, then Professor Simon Schaffer chose 1684 so he could watch the genesis of Isaac Newton’s Principia Mathematica.
 Dr Daisy Dunn selected 79AD and the eruption of Mount Vesuvius and Andrew Roberts went back to watch as Winston Churchill became prime minister in May 1940.